-The UVM Extension Northwest Crops and Soils Team would like to thank the Borderview Research Farm for their generous help with the trials, as well as acknowledge the USDA NIFA Organic Research and Education grant program for their financial support.
-We would like to acknowledge Nate Brigham, Julija Cubins, Kelly Drollette, Hillary Emick, Abha Gupta, Lindsey Ruhl, Xiaohe "Danny" Yang, and Sara Ziegler for their assistance with data collection and entry.
+The UVM Extension Northwest Crops and Soils Team would like to thank the Borderview Research Farm for their generous help with the trials, as well as acknowledge the U.S. Wheat and Barley Scab Initiative program for their financial support.
+We would like to acknowledge Kelly Drollette, Hillary Emick, Abha Gupta, Freddy Morin, Lindsey Ruhl, Matt Sanders, Stuart Wolff-Goodrich and Sara Ziegler for their assistance with data collection and entry.
 This information is presented with the understanding that no product discrimination is intended and neither endorsement of any product mentioned, nor criticism of unnamed products, is implied.

-UVM Extension helps individuals and communities put researchbased knowledge to work.
+UVM Extension helps individuals and communities put research-based knowledge to work.